 If there is a question whether a change qualifies as a Minor Renovation or Major Renovation, the ARC Coordinator will consult with the ARC Chair.
 The change review fee must be submitted with the application.
-The site plan and elevations of proposed improvements may be provided by the applicant member/owner rather than an architect/designer if these submittals are presented professionally and drawn to scale.
+The site plan and elevations of proposed improvements may be provided by the member/owner rather than an architect/designer if these submittals are presented professionally and drawn to scale.
 Major Renovations in Category I or II may also be subject to the application requirements detailed under New Construction Review Process.

 Any change to the approved plan, however insignificant, must be submitted for ARC approval.
 Failure to obtain ARC approval in writing prior to installation may result in fines.
-The location of any change should be indicated with a "revision cloud" on the same page as the originally approved drawing.
-Each proposed change should be indicated with a "revision cloud" on any subsequent drawings.
-If the approved renovation on-site construction has not begun within the 24 months after the date of the approval, the ARC approval expires.
+If the approved renovation on-site construction has not begun within 24 months after the date of the approval, the ARC approval expires.

-Major Renovation projects may require the property owner or the builder, as their representative, to meet with the ARC Coordinator Specialist prior to any work being performed or any materials being delivered to the site to review and execute the approved Pre-Construction Site Management Compliance Form.
+Major Renovation projects may require the property owner or the builder, as their representative, to meet with the ARC Specialist prior to any work being performed or any materials being delivered to the site to review and execute the approved Pre-Construction Site Management Compliance Form.
 The builder or the property owner is responsible for contacting the ARC Coordinator to begin the Pre-Construction Site Management process.
 Completion of the site management process is required, and the property owner or designated representative (builder) is responsible for completing this process.
 The property owner is solely responsible for assuring all construction and improvements are in compliance with the approved plan.